markovicb1/riscv-kernel/README.md

 More on Computer interrupts can be read [here](https://en.wikipedia.org/wiki/Interrupt)

-## C Aplication Programming Interface - C API
+## C Application Programming Interface - C API

 C API is a layer above the ABI.
 It consists of the classic methods as wrappers of ABI methods, making it an ABI wrapper.